bgeraci714/java-terminal/README.md

 # java-terminal

-## This project is meant to mimic the Unix Terminal in a handful of its functions.
+This project is meant to mimic the Unix Terminal and a handful of its functions.

 Below is a full list of valid commands and their usage: